WilfredAlmeida/LightDAS/README.md

 To keep building LightDAS, we need your support and thoughts.
 It can be contributions, money/grants, hiring us, providing us with resources, etc. Get in touch.

+### Licensing
+All code is licensed under the GNU Affero General Public License v3.0 or later.

 ### Humans at LightDAS
 [Wilfred Almeida](https://twitter.com/WilfredAlmeida_)
 [Kartik Soneji](https://github.com/KartikSoneji)